jdeweese1/KSU_560_MSSQL_mac_setup/README.md

    Change go to settings and change the setting "Enable Preview Features" to be on.

 10. Restore the database
    In Azure Data Studio, go to open a new query tab, making sure you are on the `master` database.
 Make sure you copy the database file into the location `/var/opt/mssql/data/wwi.bak`.
-Execute the following query:
+Open the `import_query.SQL` file in Data Studio and execute or paste the following into the query window:

 ```SQL
 RESTORE DATABASE [WWI] FROM DISK = N'/var/opt/mssql/data/wwi.bak'